dwoojinkim/ProjectBladeMage/README.md

 ## Description

-A roguelike side-scroller with multiple characters to choose from with unique abilities.
+A roguelite side-scroller with multiple characters to choose from with unique abilities.
 Upgrade abilities as you traverse though levels and defeat the final boss!

 ## Features